 Gender

 Data suggests that the gender pay gap is alive and well in the medical field.
-Doximity cites the gap was over 28% in their 2021 survey, with male physicians earning an average of $122,200 more per year than their female colleagues.
+Doximity cites the gap was 26% in their 2023 survey, with male physicians earning an average of $110,000 more per year than their female colleagues.

-Using data from their last five surveys, they projected that male doctors earn $2 million more than their female colleagues over the span of their careers.
+Using data from their last several surveys, they projected that male doctors earn $2 million more than their female colleagues over the span of their careers.

 The gap is higher in some specialties than in others.
-Oral and maxillofacial surgery, allergy and immunology, and otolaryngology (ENT) have the largest gaps.
+Oral and maxillofacial surgery, allergy and immunology, and pediatric pulmonology have the largest gaps.

-When it comes to specialists, Medscape reported a 31% gap between male and female doctors’ compensation in 2022.
-That gap has narrowed by 6% over the last five years.
+When it comes to specialists, Medscape reported a 27% gap between male and female doctors’ compensation in 2023.
+That gap has narrowed by 6% over the last two years.

 Degree